Egg Nog - Healthy

 Did You Know?

-Egg nog has roots dating back to medieval Britain, where it was originally a drink for the wealthy, often made with eggs, milk, and alcohol.
+Egg Nog has roots dating back to medieval Europe, where it was originally a hot drink made with eggs, milk, and ale or wine, often enjoyed by the nobility.

 Egg Nog - Healthy Variations